Kochi Water Metro: Fleet

 Two variants of modernised air-conditioned and Wi-Fi enabled catamaran passenger boats were proposed for the project.
-The electric propulsion boats have passenger capacities of 50 and 100, and were designed operate at an optimal speed of about 15 km/h, with the potential to increase up to 19 km/h.
-Of these only the 100 passenger boats have been ordered for manufacturing and for the 50 passenger capacity boats the builder is yet to be finalised.
+The electric propulsion boats have passenger capacities of 50 and 100, and were designed to operate at an optimal speed of about 15 km/h, with the potential to increase up to 19 km/h.
+Of these, only the 100 passenger boats have been ordered for manufacturing, and for the 50 passenger capacity boats the builder is yet to be finalised.
 The boats are equipped with standard safety and communication devices.
 Small battery operated boats ply on the narrow lanes.
 The jetties are proposed to have floating pontoons with automatic docking system technology.
-The floating pontoons are covered with retractable sheds to provide comfort during rainy season.
+The floating pontoons are covered with retractable sheds to provide comfort during the rainy season.

 Kochi Water Metro has two types of boats that can carry 100 passengers and 50 passengers at a time.
 These boats have won the Gussis Electric Boat Award, an international award for electric boats.
-The boats and terminals are designed as fully disabled-friendly.
+The boats and terminals are fully disabled-friendly.
 Kochi Water Metro has the innovation of a boat that can be operated in battery and hybrid mode.
 These boats are built in a hybrid system.
 Boats can be powered by a diesel generator in case of emergency.

 Some of the Kochi Water Metro's electric boats are built by Cochin Shipyard, with propulsion systems designed by Siemens and Echandia.

 In January 2025, the Kochi Water Metro added an emergency response boat to its fleet, meant to respond to potential accidents, fires, and natural disasters.

-Kochi Water Metro is also first of a kind in the world to have such an extensive network of battery-powered boats.
-The boats uses lithium titanate oxide battery that can be charged very quickly and meets high safety standards.
-It can be charged in 10–15 minutes and there is a facility to charge the batteries even when the passengers are boarding and disembarking.
+Kochi Water Metro is the first of its kind in the world to have such an extensive network of battery-powered boats.
+The boats use lithium titanate oxide batteries that can be charged very quickly and meet high safety standards.
+It can be charged in 10–15 minutes, and there is a facility to charge the batteries even when the passengers are boarding and disembarking.
 The speed of the boat is 8 knots in battery mode and 10 knots in hybrid mode.

-A thermal camera is also equipped to assist the boat operator during night travel.
-The boats are also equipped with radars.
-The passenger counting system is used to enter Kochi Water Metro boats to prevent the number of passengers from getting increased more than the designated level.
+A thermal camera is equipped to assist the boat operator during night travel.
+The boats are also equipped with radar.
+The passenger counting system is used to enter Kochi Water Metro boats to prevent the number of passengers from going over the designated level.
 Floating pontoons which can stay at the same level with the boats during high tide and low tide are the specialty of Kochi Water Metro.
 The rescue boats of the metro system are able to start rescue operations within 10 minutes in case of any kind of accident.